Fire and Explosion Engineering

 Efectis has gained experience in assessing the fire structural performance of various structures through the testing laboratories using standard and ad-hoc tests at different scales.
 In addition, we can combine analytical methods and guidance (Eurocode) with Finite Element Analysis (FEA) utilizing computational models to simulate the thermal and structural behaviour of elements under fire conditions.
 Well-recognized modelling tools such as SAFIR, ANSYS, LENAS, DIANA are used by Efectis in most cases.

-Validation and verification of the softwares is performed by Efectis on theoretical and experimental cases which provides comfort to clients and authorities for the use of software by Efectis fire engineers.
+Validation and verification of the software is performed by Efectis on theoretical and experimental cases which provides comfort to clients and authorities for the use of software by Efectis fire engineers.
 Structural fire engineering is essential for creating safe, resilient, and compliant buildings that can withstand the destructive effects of fire.
 By integrating fire safety into the structural design process, our engineers can ensure that buildings not only meet regulatory requirements but also provide the highest level of protection for occupants, property, and the environment.

 CFD modelling